 At the same time, an ever-growing pool of talented designers and developers is allowing companies like Facebook to bring in resources to build custom solutions in-house.
 The decision is becoming less of “Can we make this?” and more “Should we make this?”

-Sometimes the answer is a resounding yes: Building your own tool allows you to customize it and adapt it to your team's unique needs, rather than trying to adapt your team to a tool that was built for market.
+Sometimes the answer to "should we make this?" is a resounding yes: Building your own tool allows you to customize it and adapt it to your team's unique needs, rather than trying to adapt your team to a tool that was built for market.
 Because it's true that no ready-made solution is going to fit 100% of your criteria, 100% of the time.

 Figure out what you really need